WINE ITINERARY DESIGN

 Valpolicella Classica

-The moniker "Classico" refers to Valpolicella’s original growing zone, which later expanded to include a large area north and east of Verona.
-While talented producers and excellent wines can be found in every sub-zone, the Classico sector remains the region's benchmark.
-Here, Lake Garda's influence is most pronounced, with its impact on climate and weather patterns profoundly defining this terroir.
-The three parallel valleys of Fumane, Marano, and Negrar form the core of Valpolicella Classica, with a bucolic landscape dominated by cherry trees, olive groves, and terraced vineyards.
+The term "Classico" designates Valpolicella’s original vineyard zone, before the appellation expanded to cover a broader area north and east of Verona.
+While outstanding producers and wines emerge from all sub-regions, the Classico zone remains the region’s true benchmark.
+Here, the influence of nearby Lake Garda is most evident, shaping the climate and weather patterns that define this unique terroir.
+At the heart of Valpolicella Classico lie the three parallel valleys of Fumane, Marano, and Negrar—an idyllic landscape of cherry orchards, olive groves, and terraced vineyards.

 Barolo